-WARNING: This record contains Sensitive Security information that is controlled under 49 CFR parts 15 and 1520.
-No part of this record number disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, except with the written permission of the Administrator of the transportation.
+WARNING: This record contains Sensitive Security Information that is controlled under 49 CFR parts 15 and 1520.
+No part of this record map to disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, except with the written permission of the Administrator of the Transportation.
 Unauthorized release may result in civil penalty or other action.
-For U.S. government agencies, public disclosure is a second by 5.1 S.C.
-552 and 49 CFR parts 15 and 1520.
+For U.S. government agencies, public disclosure is government by CFR parts 15 and 1520.